Review: Take a Bow, Noah Mitchell

 Weaving in the tastes and sounds of the historic city, Wuhan’s comforting and distinctive cuisine comes to life as the reader follows 13-year-old Mei who, through her love for cooking, makes a difference in her community.
 Written by an award-winning author originally from Wuhan.

-Grieving the death of her mother and an outcast at school, thirteen-year-old Mei finds solace in cooking and … Continue reading
+Grieving the death of her mother and an outcast at school, thirteen-year-old Mei finds solace … Continue reading

 Review: The Double Life of Danny Day by Mike Thayer